saasform/saasform/docs/02-start/03-integrate-user-authentication.md

 ## Code Sample (Javascript / Express)

-Below is a code example based on Express.
+Below is a code example based on Express which uses `passport` and `passport-jwt` to verify JWT tokens.

 ```js
 const cookieParser = require('cookie-parser');
 const passport = require('passport');